 - Bean bags are not required to be marked with the identity of the manufacturer.

 Bean Bags and Children

-Although bean bags were carelessly designed and manufactured from the early 1960s to the late 1980s and posed a safety hazard to small children, the mandatory standard set by the ACCC greatly reduced the risks.
-The amendments to the standard in 1987 and 2004 made bean bags and bean bag covers even safer, and they are no more dangerous than any other type of furniture or child’s toy.
+Bean bags manufactured from the early 1960s to the late 1980s posed a safety hazard to small children.
+The ACCC mandatory standards set by the ACCC greatly reduced the risks.
+The amendments to the standard in 1987 and 2004 made bean bags and bean bag covers even safer.
+And they are no more dangerous than any other type of furniture or child’s toy.

 As long as manufacturers and distributors of bean bags follow the standard, there is absolutely no reason to worry.
-However, it must be advised that parents take the initiative and accept responsibility for their children’s safety by making sure the products they buy do not present any obvious danger.
-Bean Bags R Us Australia makes every effort to ensure the products we sell are safe and abide by all federal and state regulations.
+However, it must be advised that parents take the initiative and accept responsibility for their children’s safety.
+Parents should make sure the products they buy do not present any obvious danger.
+Bean Bags R Us Australia makes every effort to ensure the products we sell are safe and we abide by all federal and state regulations.
 Before buying bean bags and children’s items from other retailers, they should be carefully assessed for safety: